deepanshumehtaa/AlekSIS-Core/README.md

 # BiscuIT - The Free School Information System (SIS) - Next Generation Platform

+## Warning

+**This is a preview version of BiscuIT.
+Do not use with sensitive data.
+Especially, do not grant access to students yet.**

 ## What BiscuIT is

 BiscuIT is a web-based school information system (SIS) which can be used to